BandanaKM/me/resume.md

 <strong>Experience:</strong>

-EcoSikh
-Founding Partner
+Ecosikh, Founding Partner
-A social enterprise that works to develop macro-scale environmental solutions in South Asia through temples, sacred sites, and sustainable cities.
+Founding partner of a social enterprise that works to develop macro-scale environmental solutions in South Asia through temples, sacred sites, and sustainable cities.
 August 2010 – Present

-Yale Tropical Resources Institute
-Yale Tropical Resources Institute Fellow
+Yale Tropical Resources Institute, Fellow
-Researched present Green Revolution challenges in Panjab through field research, ecological studies, and collaborative work with specialists.
+Researched land-based challenges in Panjab through field research, ecological studies, and collaborative work with specialists.
 May 2010 – September 2010

-Environmental and Energy Study Institute
-Climate and Energy Division - Intern
+Environmental and Energy Study Institute, Climate and Energy Intern
-Researched and authored articles related to climate change, energy efficiency, renewable energy, water, and green economic development.
+Researched and authored articles related to climate change, energy efficiency, renewable energy, and water.
 May 2009 – July 2009

-Waterkeeper
-Associate
+Waterkeeper, Associate
 Researched and authored publications related to water quality and quantity.
 June 2005 – June 2008